DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

   - mvp
 ---

-The purpose of this article is to specify a working seed architecture for most enterprise Angular applications.
+The purpose of this article is to specify a working architecture that can be used for any Angular applications.
 This architecture aims to achieve the following goals:

 - Ensure that all parts of an application have a home so that anyone can pick up any application that uses this architecture and modify the application without having to learn where everything lives.
 - Reduce the overall complexity of any one application by using well-established design patterns that work within the Angular ecosystem.